fguy987/LearnByCoding-Mission4-DodgeTheShape-DEMO/README.md

  This repository is dedicated to the Unity Junior Programmer Pathway's Final Project

- The implementation of the main pillars of OOP can be found on scripts: Enemy.cs  (abstract), SquareEnemy.cs
+ The implementation of the main pillars of OOP can be found on: Assets/Scripts/Enemies/Enemy.cs and SquareEnemy.cs

  Game Goal: DODGE THE SHAPES
  Best Moments: DODGING THE SHAPES